cloudsen12/dataset/README.md

 - Only designed to support standard supervised learning.
 - Absence of a criteria of what we should to considerate as a cloud.

-## What is the main goal of cloudSEN12?

-### Some characteristics
+## cloudSEN12 characteristics

+- Provide 20 features, including SAR and multispectral data.
+- Fifty thousand globally distributed image patches (511 x 511).
+- Three different types of manual labeling: high-quality labels, scrabble labeling, and no labeling.
+- Each image has the result of seven state-of-the-art cloud detection algorithm.
+- Supports standard supervised learning and generalizations like weakly supervision, semi-supervised learning, few-shot learning, and novel approaches based on SAR-to-Optical image fusion.
+- Freely available with love <3 using the STAC specification.
 - 50 000 image patches (511 x 511) globally distributed.
--

-Exploiting the ready-to-use and freely data offering for Google Earth Engine we will create CloudSEN12, a new large dataset to advance deep learning research in cloud detection.
-CloudSEN12 will contain 25 000 globally distributed image patches (511x511 pixels) including (1) Sentinel-1 dual-pol synthetic aperture radar data, (2) Sentinel-2 multi-spectral data, (3) auxiliary remote sensed data, (4) hand-crafted labeling, and (5) the results from seven state-of-the-art cloud detection algorithms.
-The data set will be publicly available at https://console.cloud.google.com/storage/browser/cloudsen12 and contributions of novel methods are welcome to continuously providing a state-of-the-art benchmark dataset for cloud segmentation.

 ## Metodology